MRSA-J/Video-Storytelling/README.md

 2. Turn our video into `mean image` frames.
 That means the mean of every image frame corresponding to that video.
 3. Turn our video into `sequential image` frames.
 And we will use positional encoding afterwards in our transformer part to deal with it.

-Afterwards, we use the same method described in [ClipCap: CLIP Prefix for Image Captioning](https://arxiv.org/pdf/2111.09734.pdf).
+The model is inspired by the idea of [ClipCap: CLIP Prefix for Image Captioning](https://arxiv.org/pdf/2111.09734.pdf).
 Their model structure is like the below.
 We removed the pretrained COCO dataset’s weight and applied our own creativity (positional encoding) on the model.We make this choice, as we believe using prefix training to capture the video/image feature is a very lighted way of training and can achieve good results without the need of managing to "train too much".
 And instead of passing the image, we pass the preprocess video (image frames) into the CLIP model.

 ![](https://github.com/MRSA-J/Youtube-Teller/blob/main/readme%20image/ClipCap%20Model.png)